 And finally, you can make money through blogging and YouTube – which is how I make money with my Cricut machines.
 People are constantly looking for projects and instructions – and there is a huge audience for it.

 It takes time to build up a blog and/or YouTube channel, but it can pay off substantially.
 In fact, I believe it probably has the most potential for earning.
 When I say that Cricut changed my life, I mean it.

 It can be a bit intimidating to start your own instructional channels, but there are tons of free and inexpensive resources.
-Here are a couple that I offer if you are interested in going this route:
+Here is a couple that I offer if you are interested in going this route: